 Maths GCSE (AQA:8300)

-You will be entered for the Higher tier (grades 4 – 9) which consists of three written papers.
+The GCSE consists of three written papers.
 Content from any part of the specification may be assessed on any of the papers.
 On each paper there will be a mix of question styles, from short, single-mark questions to multi-step problems.
-The mathematical demand increases as you progress through the paper.
+The mathematical demand increases throughout the papers.

 Each written paper is 1 hour 30 minutes and is worth 80 marks, which is 33⅓% of the GCSE Mathematics assessment.